dougeby/IntuneDocs/intune/conditional-access-exchange-monitor.md

 5. Choose **Conditional Access**, then choose **Overview**.

-6. Choose one of the three areas (**Blocked**, **Quarantine** or **Allowed**) on the chart to view your conditional access compliance reporting.
+6. Choose one of the three areas (**Blocked**, **Quarantine**, or **Allowed**) on the chart to view your conditional access compliance reporting.

     ![Image of the Conditional Access Dashboard](./media/CA-reporting-intune-1.png)

-Once you choose one of three areas, you can see more details about devices being allowed, blocked or quarantined.
+Once you choose one of three areas, you can see more details about devices being allowed, blocked, or quarantined.

 You can also drill down in specific devices to see more details.
-For example, the device chosen on the image below is blocked.
+For example, the device chosen on the following image is blocked.
 Intune gives you the option of removing corporate data from the conditional access compliance report blade.

 ![Image of Conditional access device detail reporting](./media/CA-reporting-intune-3.png)

 At the device details blade, you can see more information:

--   **Overview:** You can see device properties like: OS version, device model, ownership, serial number, device manufacturer, phone number and last time the device checked in.
+-   **Overview:** You can see device properties like: OS version, device model, ownership, serial number, device manufacturer, phone number, and last time the device checked in.

 -   **Properties:** You can set the device ownership (Personal or Corporate).